cloudfoundry/php-buildpack/docs/development.md

     return {}
 ```

 The `service_commands` method gives extension authors the ability to contribute a set of services that need to be run.
 These commands are run and should continue to run.
-If any service exits, the process manager will halt all of the other services and the application will be restarted by CloudFoundry.
+If any service exits, the process manager will halt all of the other services and the application will be restarted by Cloud Foundry.

 The method takes the context as an argument and should return a dictionary of services to run.
 The key should be the service name and the value should be a tuple which is the command and arguments.